Elliot-Akande/weather-app/README.md

 # Umbrella Weather

-Umbrella Weather provides users with real-time weather information for a specified location, also offering an hour-by-hour breakdown of the weather forecast for the day.
+Umbrella Weather provides users with real-time weather information for a specified location, offering an hour-by-hour breakdown of the daily forecast.
 The website fetches weather data from [weatherapi.com](https://www.weatherapi.com) and provides various features, including a search bar with autocomplete functionality, location-based weather retrieval using GPS coordinates, and responsive design for both mobile and desktop devices.

 _This project was created to practice the follwing:_